ozguryazilimas/wp-postane/auto-post-thumbnail/readme.txt

 THANKS TO THE PLUGIN DEVELOPERS
 We’ve used some of the powerful features from the
-plugins:  Dynamic Featured Image ,  Featured Image from URL, Regenerate Thumbnails, Force Regenerate Thumbnails, Recent Posts Widget Extended
+plugins: Dynamic Featured Image, Featured Image from URL, Regenerate Thumbnails, Force Regenerate Thumbnails, Recent Posts Widget Extended

 TRANSLATIONS:
 · Default: English (always enabled);
 · Russian.
 We need your help with translation AFI (APT) to your language.
 Our goal is to make APT an international and user-friendly tool for everyone.
 If you want to help with the translation, contact us through the contact form in the plugin or send a message at the support forum.
 In return, we will give you a premium license for free!

 https://cm-wp.com/apt/